jbcodeforce/kafka-studies/docs/mirrormaker.md

 * The consumer may be started in second or third step.
 To start it, you can use a new container or use one of the running kafka broker container.
 Using the `Docker perspective` in Visual Code, we can get into a bash shell within one of the Kafka broker container.
 The local folder is mounted to `/home`.
 Then the script, `consumeFromLocal.sh source.orders` will get messages from the replicated topic: `source.orders`

-* Finally start the producer in another kafka broker shell
+* Finally start the producer in another shell

 ```shell
 /home/produceToStrimzi.sh orders